dmlc/dgl/examples/pytorch/ogb/ngnn_seal/README.md

 python main.py --dataset ogbl-ppa --ngnn_type input --hidden_channels 48 --epochs 50 --lr 0.00015 --batch_size 128 --num_workers 48  --train_percent 5 --val_percent 8 --eval_hits_K 10 --use_feature --dynamic_train --dynamic_val --dynamic_test --runs 10
 ```

-As the model is very costly, we select the best model by evaluation on a subset of the validation edges and using a lower K for Hits@K. Then we do experiments on the full validation and test sets with the best model selected, and get the required metrics.
+As training is very costly, we select the best model by evaluation on a subset of the validation edges and using a lower K for Hits@K. Then we do experiments on the full validation and test sets with the best model selected, and get the required metrics.

 For all datasets, if you specify `--dynamic_train`, the enclosing subgraphs of the training links will be extracted on the fly instead of preprocessing and saving to disk.
 Similarly for `--dynamic_val` and `--dynamic_test`.
 You can increase `--num_workers` to accelerate the dynamic subgraph extraction process.
-You can also specify the `val_percent` and `eval_hits_K` arguments in the above command to evaluate your model on val_percent% of the validation set.
+You can also specify the `val_percent` and `eval_hits_K` arguments in the above command to adjust the proportion of the validation dataset to use and the K to use for Hits@K.

 ## Reference